 It is possible that a paid or compensated appearance on television or in other media may be seen as a "business activity".
-However students with Tier 4 visas do sometimes participate in the popular academic television quiz show University Challenge.
-A very popular recent contestant was Eric Monkman, a postgraduate student from Canada.
+However international students do sometimes participate in the popular academic television quiz show University Challenge.
+A popular recent contestant was Eric Monkman, a postgraduate student from Canada.
 Monkman later returned to the UK to do a journalism internship and during this time (presumably now with a work visa) he was able to work on the BBC Radio 4 programme Monkman and Seagull's Polymathic Adventure.

 Writing and publishing

-When you formally publish your writing or other written or visual work, including self-publishing on Amazon, you are usually hoping that that people will buy it and that you will earn some money.
-Therefore it is highly likely to be seen as a business activity and you may not do it under the Tier 4 work conditions.
+When you formally publish your writing or other written or visual work, including self-publishing, you are usually hoping that that people will buy it and that you will earn some money.
+Therefore it is highly likely to be seen as a business activity and you may not do it under the Student work conditions.